ibm-cloud-docs/solution-tutorials/openshift-microservices.md

 ### Initialize a Cloud Shell
 {: #openshift-microservices-3}

-The [{{site.data.keyword.openshiftshort}} Container Platform CLI](https://docs.openshift.com/container-platform/4.4/cli_reference/openshift_cli/getting-started-cli.html) exposes commands for managing your applications, as well as lower level tools to interact with each component of your system.
+The [{{site.data.keyword.openshiftshort}} Container Platform CLI](https://docs.openshift.com/container-platform/4.5/cli_reference/openshift_cli/getting-started-cli.html){: external}  exposes commands for managing your applications, as well as lower level tools to interact with each component of your system.
 The CLI is available using the `oc` command.
 In this step, you'll use the {{site.data.keyword.Bluemix_notm}} shell and configure `oc` to point to the cluster assigned to you.

 1. When the cluster is ready, click the button (next to your account) in the upper right corner to launch a [Cloud shell](https://{DomainName}/shell). **_Make sure you don't close this window/tab_**